SwingCoder911/roshambo/README.md

 Next step is Rock Paper Scissors Lizard Spock!

 ## Testing
-There's a couple tests using mocha for some basic testing
+There's a couple tests using mocha for some basic testing, but there's a lot that still needs to be stubbed out.
+Each class and component needs to have it's own test with golden path testing and smoke testing of all nasty in puts

 ## Todo
 - Add best x out of y options